 Detachment begins with separating the addict from his/her problem of sexual addiction.
 The person is not the disease.
-When you can attribute the drama, deceit and decisions to the problem of sexual addiction, it’s easier to stop taking it personally.
-As the book How Al-Anon Works explains, “If we can learn to step back from [alcoholism’s] symptoms and effects just as we would from the sneezing of a person with a cold, we will no longer have to take those effects to heart” (page 84).
+When you can attribute the drama, deceit, and decisions to the problem of sexual addiction, it’s easier to stop taking it personally.
+As the book How Al-Anon Works explains, “If we can learn to step back from [sexual addiction’s] symptoms and effects just as we would from the sneezing of a person with a cold, we will no longer have to take those effects to heart” (page 84).

 Detachment means emotionally distancing from the disturbing behavior of someone’s sexual addiction.
-If you remember that addicts usually surround themselves with chaos, blame and pain, you can choose not to play a part in the turmoil.
+If you remember that addicts usually surround themselves with chaos, blame, and pain, you can choose not to play a part in the turmoil.
 Instead of getting caught up in defending yourself or lashing out against the addict’s behavior, you can take a deep breath, remind yourself, “That’s just the sexual addiction,” and let it go.
-You can remember that you’re not the cause of the addict’s behavior and you can’t control or cure it.
+You can remember that you’re not the cause of the addict’s behavior, and you can’t control or cure it.

 This attitude is actually more compassionate and respectful than the indifference, coldness or compulsive involvement you may have shown in the past.
 That’s the reason for the description “detaching with love.”

 Detachment with love means that you also take actions for yourself that help you keep your emotional equilibrium.
 You set boundaries or create space by ending a conversation or exiting a situation.
 You surround yourself with supportive people who understand addiction and learn all you can about the dynamics between addicts and partners.